mamoesta/web3-cowardly-lion/README.md

 ## Cowardly Lion
-This application is a decentralized prediction marketplace for generalized games.
+This application is a decentralized prediction marketplace for two team games.
 See the Loom [TODO] for a demo!

 ## Developing the application
 You can serve the application by running